dillonHe/EasyEDA-Documents/Tutorial/PCBOrderFAQ.md

 If you wish to built PCBs that plug directly into edge connectors, such as memory cards, please choose **Gold Fingers** as shown in the image below:
 ![](images/Gold-Fingers.png)

-## Special PCB
-  If you need to order the PCB which you can't find the Manufacturing Specifications, such as blind via, 4oz to 12oz copper.
-You can send an email to support@easyeda.com

 ##Half-cut/Castellated Holes
 If you need to build some PCBs as shown in the image below, please choose **Half-cut** holes.